llmite-ai/mirra/SPEC.md

 For streaming responses (SSE):
 - Each chunk is accumulated and recorded
-- The full reconstructed response is stored
+- The full reconstructed response is stored as a string (in SSE format)
 - Streaming flag is set to `true`
 - Chunks are passed through immediately without buffering

+### Compression Handling

+For gzip-compressed responses:
+- Response body is base64-encoded with "base64:" prefix to preserve binary data
+- The `view` command automatically decompresses and displays the content

 ## Configuration